vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 in modern times follows

-that in Āśv, grand in Garudapurāna to undergo cxpiation for vratalopa 212, procedure of, from Aatgesti 215, carrying thc dead body of paddbatı, which is aor falloned & Erāhmana who is poor and by Rgredios in Western India without relatives is highly extolled 212-214, procedure where a man as cqual to 2 sacrifice at cach step returas alive after his effigy 215; cow or goat was taken to
+that in Āśv, grand in Garuḍapurāna to undergo cxpiation for vratalopa 212, procedure of, from Aatgesti 215, carrying thc dead body of paddbatı, which is aor falloned & Erāhmana who is poor and by Rgredios in Western India without relatives is highly extolled 212-214, procedure where a man as cqual to 2 sacrifice at cach step returas alive after his effigy 215; cow or goat was taken to

 13